2b-t/realsense-ros2-docker/ReadMe.md

 ```

 ### 1.2 Installation from source
 The installation from source is slightly more involved but more general.
-It might work with ROS2 distributions before the support is officially added (as used to be the case for ROS Humble for quite a while) as well as with **architectures for which no Debian packages are available such as `arm64`** (e.g. the Nvidia Jetson family, see [issue #1](https://github.com/2b-t/realsense-ros2-docker/issues/1#)).
+It might work with ROS 2 distributions before the support is officially added (as used to be the case for ROS Humble for quite a while) as well as with **architectures for which no Debian packages are available such as `arm64`** (e.g. the Nvidia Jetson family, see [issue #1](https://github.com/2b-t/realsense-ros2-docker/issues/1#)).
 In order to optimise memory usage a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) is performed.
 The Dockerfile is inspired by the [Dockerfile of `librealsense`](https://github.com/IntelRealSense/librealsense/blob/master/scripts/Docker/Dockerfile) contributed by community members:

 ```Dockerfile
 ARG BASE_IMAGE=ros:humble-perception